alonrbar/redux-classic/docs/index.md

 ### Multiple Modules of the Same Type

 The role of the `withId` decorator is double.
-From one hand, it enables the co-existence of two (or more) instances of the same component, each with it's own separate state.
-From the other hand, it is used to keep two separate components in sync.
-Every component, when dispatching an action attaches it's ID to the action payload.
-The reducer in it's turn reacts only to actions targeting it's component ID.
+From one hand, it enables the co-existence of two (or more) instances of the same module, each with it's own separate state.
+From the other hand, it is used to keep two separate modules in sync.
+Every module, when dispatching an action attaches it's ID to the action payload.
+The reducer in it's turn reacts only to actions targeting it's module ID.
 The 'id' argument of the decorator can be anything (string, number, object, etc.).

 Example: